Unattended Death: Check on Elderly Often

 Cleanup after Unattended Death

 A decomposing cadaver releases toxins and bacteria that can harm people and cause major property harm.
 In fact, a decomposed body may affect the livability of a home in simply a few hours.
-Therefore, it is essential to fully clean and sanitize the unattended death scene.
+Therefore, it is essential to fully clean and disinfect the unattended death scene.

 Once an unattended body is found, the cleanup, which is difficult, is generally handled by the family.
 No one should go through the traumatic experience of having to see their family member in the decomposition stages, and the biological matter left behind by a body can be dangerous.